alallo/form3-exercise/README.md

 ## Description
-Take home exercise done as part of the form3 hiring process.
+Take home exercise done as part of the form3 hiring process https://github.com/form3tech-oss/interview-accountapi

 The project is formed by 3 main bits:
 * the client, to access some of the account functionalities available through the light version of the API available